 Important Nutrients For Pregnancy

-Before purchasing several different vitamin, mineral or other nutritional supplements, be sure you are taking a high quality whole food prenatal multivitamin first!
+Before purchasing several different vitamin, mineral, or other nutritional supplements, be sure you are taking a high quality whole food prenatal multivitamin first!
 A whole food diet and prenatal vitamin are your foundation for a healthy pregnancy.

 Even if you are eating a whole food diet you may not be getting enough nutrients required for pregnancy.
 A whole food prenatal vitamin ensures that you do.
 Choosing a prenatal vitamin that is made from 100% whole foods or some whole foods is important.
-Avoid synthetic vitamin sources when possible, unnecessary fillers, colors and preservatives.
+Avoid synthetic vitamin sources when possible, which often contain unnecessary fillers, colors and preservatives.

-It is important that you begin taking folic acid before pregnancy occurs, this is because in the first few weeks of formation your baby’s spinal cord is forming.
-Folic acid has been found to help proper formation of the spinal cord, proper formation includes the closing up of the back around the cord.
-A baby that is born with the spinal cord exposed (spina bifida) is at risk for serious problems including paralysis, infection and incontinence.
+It is important that you begin taking folic acid before pregnancy occurs; this is because, in the first few weeks of formation your baby’s spinal cord is forming.
+Folic acid has been found to help proper formation of the spinal cord; proper formation includes the closing up of the back around the cord.
+A baby that is born with the spinal cord exposed (spina bifida) is at risk for serious problems including paralysis, infection, and incontinence.

 A good whole food women’s multivitamin and prenatal vitamins should contain adequate amounts of folic acid, so you may not need to supplement additionally with folic acid.
 Your women’s whole food multivitamin should contain at least 400mcg of folic acid.
 Your prenatal vitamin should contain at least 800mcg of folic acid.
 Folic acid is commonly listed as folate on the product label.